-Single Touch Payroll, also called STP or one touch payroll, is an ATO initiative that requires employers with 20 or more workers to report salaries and wages, PAYG withholding and superannuation to the ATO each time they pay their employees.
+Single Touch Payroll, also called STP or one touch payroll, is an ATO initiative that requires employers to report salaries and wages, PAYG withholding and superannuation to the ATO each time they pay their employees.

 Why is STP being introduced?

 Earlier this year, legislation made it compulsory for businesses with 20 or more employees to digitally report payroll details to the ATO.
 However, following an amendment, it is now mandatory for all employers in Australia to adopt a compliant payroll solution, which are often software-based, from 1 July this year.